vesuxyz/docs/blog/2024-05-15-vesu-ux-principles/index.md

 ![L2 Tx Fee Comparison](./l2-tx-fee-comparison.png "L2 Tx Fee Comparison")
 _Source: [GrowThePie](https://fees.growthepie.xyz)_

 This means that Vesu users don’t have to worry about spending more on transactions than earning on deposits.
-On Vesu, transaction cost can literally be neglected.

-Moreover, Starknet’s unique features such as native account abstraction will allow Vesu users to pay transaction fees in any token further abstracting away the underpinning blockchain technology.
+On Vesu, all users are able to put their assets to work irrespective of the disposable amount.

 ### 2. Transaction Bundling (aka Multicall)